jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 ![The inside of the Mobula7 HD box](mobula7-hd-review-and-setup-2.jpg)

-Inside the box we find the Mobula7 HD as expected, a manual, one 3S battery and a couple of packages with more stuff inside.
+Inside the box, we find the Mobula7 HD as expected, a manual, one 3S battery and a couple of packages with more stuff inside.

 ![All items from the Mobula7 HD unpacked](mobula7-hd-review-and-setup-3.jpg)

 One of the packages contains a controller for the [Caddx Turtle FPV][3] camera.
-The other one - the more or less regular stuff for a micro quad: a screwdriver, a prop remover tool, some extra screws, 4 spare props (complete different set than the ones that are already installed) and an xt30 to two ph2.0s connector.
+The other one - the more or less regular stuff for a micro quad: a screwdriver, a prop remover tool, some extra screws, 4 spare props (completely different set than the ones that are already installed) and an xt30 to two ph2.0 connector.

 ![Mobula7 HD, 1 3S battery, camera controller, screwdriver, xt30 to two ph2.0s, screws, props, propeller remover](mobula7-hd-review-and-setup-4.jpg)